 Research expenditure is recognized as an expense as incurred.
 Costs incurred on development projects (relating to the design and testing of new or improved products or processes which will be used internally within the Group) are recognized as intangible assets when it is probable that the project will be commercially successful and technologically feasible or will give rise to internally improved processes, and costs can be measured reliably.
 Other development expenditure is recognized as an expense as incurred.
 Development costs previously recognized as an expense are not recognized as an asset in a subsequent period.
-Capitalized development costs are amortized from the date of the new product being available for production or from the potential first date of use of the process, on a straight-line basis over the period of the expected benefit, not exceeding five years (products) and 20 years (processes).
+Development costs with a finite useful life that have been capitalized, are amortized from the date when the product or use of the process becomes available for commercial production on a straight-line basis over the period of its expected benefit, not exceeding five years (products) and twenty years (processes).